hoangsvit/eplus.dev/clzzdpaxx000008lbc52obeyp.md

 **Note:** App Engine has its standard and flexible environments which are optimized for different application architectures.
 Currently, when enabling IAP for App Engine, if the Flex API is enabled, Google Cloud will look for a Flex Service Account.
 Your lab project comes with a multitude of APIs already enabled for the purpose of convenience.
 However, this creates a unique situation where the Flex API is enabled without a Service Account created.

 11. Return to the Identity-Aware Proxy page and refresh it.
 You should now see a list of resources you can protect.

 Click the toggle button in the IAP column in the **App Engine app** row to turn **IAP** on.

 12. The domain will be protected by IAP.
 Click **Turn On**.

 ### Test that IAP is turned on

 1. Open a browser tab and navigate to the URL for your app.
 A Sign in with Google screen opens and requires you to log in to access the app.

 2. Sign in with the account you used to log into the console.
 You will see a screen denying you access.

 You have successfully protected your app with IAP, but you have not yet told IAP which accounts to allow through.

 3. Return to the Identity-Aware Proxy page of the console, select the checkbox next to **App Engine app**, and see the App Engine sidebar to the right.

 Each email address (or Google Group address, or Workspace domain name) that should be allowed access needs to be added as a Member.

 4. Click **Add Principal**.

 5. Enter your **Student** email address.

-6. Then, pick the **Cloud IAP** &gt; **IAP-Secured Web App User** role to assign to that address.
+6. Then, pick the **Cloud IAP** > **IAP-Secured Web App User** role to assign to that address.

 You may enter more addresses or Workspace domains in the same way.

 ![Add principals to "App Engine App" dialog box, Cloud IAP > IAP-secured Web App User](https://cdn.qwiklabs.com/%2B%2Bz37ggBAGLOnH5bbMnE0u70erSWgzXVTqLcsPK%2F1z0%3D align="left")

 7. Click **Save**.

 The message "Policy Updated" will appear at the bottom of the window.